Keep calm with Calming Floral Spray even when the most famous dog show is over.

 Preston is a 17-month-old Airedale terrier, who won Best of Breed on Sunday.
 Bless his little heart, he performed really well, considering it was only his 3rd show.
 John got to the show really early so that he could find a good spot and also give the dogs a chance to get used to the environment (all four of them having been sprayed with Calming Floral Spray to help them to adjust 😉).

 The Airedales started as the first breed in the ring so Preston was in pretty early at about 9:30.
 Before he went to the ring he spent about 20 min on the grooming table getting ready and soaking up the atmosphere.
 While on the table, John sprayed him, once again, with Calming Floral Sprays and he walked into the show ring happily and confidently which is just what we wanted.
 It was so lovely to see him on the green carpet, showing his head off and after winning Best of Breed, he had a well-deserved rest in his crate.

 Best of Breed… what’s next?

 As soon as we took Preston out of the crate I sprayed him with Calming Floral Spray straight away because the expression on his face was “where the hell am I… and what the hell am I doing here?! 😂”.
-Shame it had been a very long day for him and he was tired but a few sprays of Calming Spray helped him to deal with the noise, the lights and the crowd.
-Calming Floral Spray is not only calming but also uplifting, so it helped in more ways than one.
+Shame it had been a very long day for him and he was tired but a few sprays of Calming Floral Spray helped him to deal with the noise, the lights, and the crowd.
+And Calming Floral Spray is not only calming but also uplifting, so it helped in more ways than one.
 In fact, after I spayed him, other handlers were actually turning towards us asking what that nice smell was!
 I think they could all do with a small bottle of calmness as even pros get excited and nervous.

 The arena is waiting.